Peer Effects in Labor Market Training: Empirical Strategy

 \subsection{The Empirical Model}

-The point of departure of the analysis is the following linear-in-means model\footnote{This model corresponds to individual best response functions derived from a theoretical framework assuming continuous actions, quadratic pay-off functions and strategic complementarities.
+This identification strategy gives rise to the following empirical model which I estimate separately for the three types of training programs:\footnote{This model corresponds to individual best response functions derived from a theoretical framework assuming continuous actions, quadratic pay-off functions and strategic complementarities.
 The assumption of strategic complementarities is likely to hold in the context of labor market training.
 It implies that if $i$’s peers increase their effort e.g., by coming regularly to class, studying more or applying acquired skills to job search, $i$ will experience an increase in utility if she does the same.
-Equilibria have been derived for these types of games by \cite{CalvoA2009} assuming small complementarities and by \cite{Bramoulle2014} using the theory of potential games.} which I estimate separately for the three types of training programs:
+Equilibria have been derived for these types of games by \cite{CalvoA2009} assuming small complementarities and by \cite{Bramoulle2014} using the theory of potential games.}

-where the outcome of an individual $i$ at a training provider $p$ in month group $c$ and time $t$ (four month interval) is a linear function of the individual's own observable characteristics $X_{ipct}$, being her own employability and unemployment duration at program start,\footnote{I control for the individual unemployment duration at program start since this information cannot be captured in the employability measure but might matter for the selection into specific courses.} and the leave-one-out mean employability of individuals in the same course $\bar{X}_{(-i)pct}$.
-The coefficient of interest is $\theta$, which represents the impact of a marginal increase in the average peer employability on $i$’s outcome.
-It can be interpreted as a social effect and is a combination of exogenous and endogenous peer effects.
-Later in the analysis, I introduce more flexibility in how peer effects are modelled and allow for non-linearity.

-To implement the identification approach illustrated in Figure \ref{fig:identification}, I include provider-by-month group, $\lambda_{pc}$ and seasonal fixed effects, $\delta_t$ in the model.
-Provider-month group fixed effects control for all observable and unobservable mean differences across provider-month group combinations that are constant over time.
-Seasonal fixed effects control for correlated effects which change over time but are the same across providers and month groups.
-I additionally control for a vector of course-level characteristics, $W_{pct}$ which contains the course size, the average planned duration, weekly hours and total hours spent in practice and class. $W_{pct}$ also includes a set of fixed effects for the target occupation and the competence level of a course.
-These will take care of differential sorting into courses of specific skills that is constant across providers.
+It regresses the outcome of an individual $i$ in a course at a provider $p$, with competence level $c$, occupational area $o$, in month $t$ on her own own employability $X_{ipcot}$ and the leave-one-out mean employability of individuals in the same course $\bar{X}_{(-i)pcot}$.
+The model controls for provider x competence level, $\lambda_{pc}$ and month x year x occupation fixed effects, $\delta_{ot}$.
+Provider x competence fixed effects control for all observable and unobservable mean differences across provider-competence level combinations that are constant over time.
+Time fixed effects control for correlated effects which change over time and occupational areas but are the same across providers and competence level groups.
+I additionally control for a vector of course-level characteristics, $W_{pcot}$ which contains the course size, the average planned duration, weekly hours and total hours spent in practice and class.